 Bill Hill has been designated a Scheduled Ancient Monument since the 1950s.
 This means that it is recognised nationally as an important archaeological site and is protected by law.

-Before features such as round barrows were given legal protection, a great many were partly or completely levelled by land use, although they can often still be detected as distinctive markings on the ground on aerial photographs.
+Before features such as round barrows had legal protection, many were partly or completely levelled by land use, although they can often still be detected as distinctive markings on the ground on aerial photographs.
 In addition, many tumuli were disturbed by the early barrow diggers of the late 18th and 19th centuries.
 The hollow in the top of Bill Hill barrow may well have been the result of an early unrecorded excavation of this sort.

 How to get to Bill Hill